allvm/allvm-tools/docs/ALLVMFormat-NonGoals.md

 * Installation
 * Expressing cross-package dependencies
-  * Other formats my address this, however.
+  * Other formats may address this, however.
 * Efficient distribution

-That said, it is my hope that we can provide an ALLVM Package Manager around this format.
-For example, an efficient distribution system could be built to provide `allexe` files on-site, for example by using knowledge of individual bitcode files that appear in many packages, or doing incremental updates.
-Format decisions accomodating package manager goals are possible down the road but for now are not important.
+That said, we hope that we can in future provide an ALLVM Package Manager around this format.
+For example, an efficient distribution system could be built to provide `allexe` files efficiently on-site, perhaps by using knowledge of individual bitcode files that appear in many packages, or by doing incremental updates.
+Moreover, such a distribution system would take advantage of ALLVM tools to carry out install-time optimizations such as hardware-specific optimizations, software specialization, and autotuning.
+Format decisions
+accomodating package manager goals are possible down the road but for now are not important.